-Figure 3: the schematic of deuterium atom as asublattice in palladium unit cell, where big ball and Small ball show palladium site in FCC lattice and deuterium atom in octahedral site in the sublattice, respectively.
+Figure 3: The schematic of the deuterium atom as asublattice in the palladium unit cell, where big ball and Small ball show palladium site in FCC lattice and a deuterium atom in octahedral site in the sublattice, respectively(Image courtesy: J. Dash, J. Freeman, B. Zimmerman) [29].

-Among thesetwenty one sites, eight of themare tetrahedral containers and the rest are octahedral containers.
-In each tetrahedral container only one deuterium can exist which is not stable while every octahedral container can accommodate from 1 to 4 deuteriums.
-As a result, one unit cell of palladium includes high density of deuterium.
-This deuterium slice in the palladium unit cell is calledpycnodeuterium (Figure 4), "pycno" means high density.
-Because of high density of deuterium in every palladium unit cell, each unit cell is known as a small cold fusion reactor [14].
+Among thesetwenty onesites, eight of the more tetrahedral containers and the rest are octahedral containers.
+In each tetrahedral container only one deuterium can exist, which is not stable while every octahedral container can accommodate from 1 to 4 deuterium.
+As a consequence, one unit cell of palladium includes high density of deuterium.
+This deuterium slice in the palladium unit cell is calledpycnodeuterium (Figure 4); "pycno" means high density.
+Because of high density of deuterium in every palladium unit cell, each unit cell is known as a small cold fusion reactor [23].